dreamhost/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

    To share a key pair across multiple users, each user needs to import that key pair.

-When an instance is created in OpenStack, it is automatically assigned a fixed IP address in the network to which the instance is assigned.
+When an instance is created in DreamCompute, it is automatically assigned a fixed IP address in the network to which the instance is assigned.
 This IP address is permanently associated with the instance until the instance is terminated.
 However, in addition to the fixed IP address, a